n6ai/minze/docs/api/index.md

 ### reactive

 Dynamically creates reactive properties on the element.
-A change to a reactive property will request a component rerender, if the property is used in either `html` or `css` properties. `reactive` should be an array containing one or more tuples.
+A change to a reactive property will request a component rerender. `reactive` should be an array containing one or more tuples.
 In JavaScript tuples are ordinary arrays, but in TypeScript they are their own type, defining the length of the array and the types of its elements.

 Every tuple takes up to 3 values.
 The first 2 are required, the third is optional.

 Tuple structure: [`name`, `value`, `exposeAttr?`]

-1. **name:** has to be be a `camlCase` string.
+1. **name:** has to be a `camelCase` string.
 2. **value:** can be any value.
 3. **exposeAttr:** (optional) not defined or `true`